 Upton’s 178 home runs from 2013-18 rank tied for ninth among all players in that span.
 The Angels are in the middle of the pack in the American League in home runs with 101 in 72 games, paced by Trout’s 18.
 Ohtani, though, has eight in just 33 games since recovering from Tommy John surgery and being able to serve as designated hitter.

-The last time this spot in the rotation came up, the Angels opted to use Cam Bedrosian as an opener, but he made relief appearances Thursday and Saturday, which may preclude him from reprising that role.
+The last time this spot in the rotation came up, the Angels opted to use Cam Bedrosian as an opener, but he made relief appearances Thursday and Saturday.

 Jackson looks to get by without opener for Jays

 Edwin Jackson (1-4, 10.22) looks to take care of things without help from an opener as he gets the ball to begin this series for Toronto.

 The right-hander followed Derek Law on Wednesday at Baltimore and tossed five solid innings, giving up two runs and four hits, as he picked up the victory in Toronto’s 8-6 triumph.